joshuagendal/blackjack-nodejs-redux/README.md

 2. To explore the javascript programming language without worrying about responses from remote data sources.

+\*\*NOTE: I am using promises rather than async/await to more directly work with the promise API.
+I undderstand that async/await makes code cleaner, but a fantastic foundation of how promises work leads to proper use of async/await.

 TOOLS USED
 redux for app state management. promptly to communicate with the user of the terminal and accept user's input